gcem/pathtracer/_posts/2021-04-07-first-images-first-mistakes.md

 Also, when I coded the main path tracer logic, I wanted to see the results immediately, so I skipped Test-Driven Development for that class.
 If I hadn't done so, I guess I wouldn't have had the bugs in the [Two Spheres](#sphere-scene) scene either.

 So, I am glad I wrote those tests.
-As I write this post, there are more than 60 unit tests, that run automatically each time I push something to a branch on GitHub ([Test Results](gh-test-results)).
+As I write this post, there are more than 60 unit tests, that run automatically each time I push something to a branch on GitHub ([Test Results][gh-test-results]).

 # More images

 I would like to end this post with some other rendering results from my final ray tracer.
-Thanks to Akif Üslü, we can convert [Blender](blender) scenes to our XML format.
+Thanks to Akif Üslü, we can convert [Blender][blender] scenes to our XML format.
 Some of these scenes are shared by Akif.

 {% include gallery caption="Some renders by my ray tracer for Assignment 1." %}